Naxos (company)

-Naxos comprises numerous companies, divisions, imprints, and labels specializing in classical music but also audiobooks and other genres.
+Naxos Music Group comprises numerous companies, divisions, imprints, and labels specializing in classical music but also audiobooks and other genres.
 The premier label is Naxos Records, which focuses on classical music.
-Naxos Musical Group encompasses about 17 labels including Naxos Records, Naxos Audiobooks, and Naxos Books (ebooks).
+Naxos Music Group encompasses about 17 labels including Naxos Records, Ondine, Capriccio, Naxos Audiobooks, and Vox.
 They distribute a number of additional labels that are independent of the Naxos Musical Group with a wide range of offerings.

 The company was founded in 1987 by Klaus Heymann, a German-born resident of Hong Kong.
-In September 2025, Kuke Music Holding Ltd, a leading classical music services platform in China, acquired a controlling interest in Naxos Music Group for US$106 million.
+In September 2025, Kuke Music Holding Ltd (OTC:KUKE), a leading classical music services platform in China, acquired a controlling interest in Naxos Music Group for US$106 million.
+Matthias Lutzweiler was appointed the new CEO in late 2024, after Klaus Heymann stepped down.

 Naxos Records

 Naxos Records is a record label specializing in classical music.
-The company was known for its budget pricing of discs, with simpler artwork and design than most other labels.
-In the 1980s, Naxos primarily recorded central and eastern European symphony orchestras, often with lesser-known conductors, as well as upcoming and unknown musicians, to minimize recording costs and maintain its budget prices.
+The company was originally known for its budget pricing of discs, with simpler artwork and design than most other labels.
+In the 1980s, Naxos primarily recorded standard repertoire with central and eastern European symphony orchestras, often with lesser-known conductors, as well as upcoming and unknown musicians, to minimize recording costs and maintain its budget prices.
+Since then, Naxos has evolved into a mid-priced to full-priced label, known for championing rare repertoire, with many world premiere recordings in its catalogue.

-In more recent years, Naxos has taken advantage of the expiring copyrights of other companies' studio recordings by selling discs remastered from gramophone records.
-Examples include the complete recordings of opera singers such as Enrico Caruso, Amelita Galli-Curci, and Titta Ruffo and the 1934 world première performance of Howard Hanson's opera Merry Mount.
+Naxos also took advantage of the expiring copyrights of other companies' studio recordings by selling discs remastered from gramophone records.
+Released under the Naxos Historical imprint, examples include the complete recordings of opera singers such as Enrico Caruso, Amelita Galli-Curci, and Titta Ruffo and the 1934 world première performance of Howard Hanson's opera Merry Mount.
 Legal restrictions prevented some of these recordings from being sold in the United States.
-Naxos has also recorded the music of contemporary composers, including Leonardo Balada, Bechara El-Khoury, Laurent Petitgirard, and Alla Pavlova.
-The label has branched out into jazz, world music, and books on musical subjects.
-Naxos Spoken Word Library contains non-music products, such as audiobooks and radio dramas.
+Naxos has also recorded the music of contemporary composers, including Leonardo Balada, Bechara El-Khoury, Laurent Petitgirard, Alla Pavlova, Michael Daugherty, Kenneth Fuchs, Richard Danielpour and John Corigliano, to name a few.
+The label has also branched out into jazz, world music, and books on musical subjects.

-In 2003, it began a paid subscription service for listening on the Internet that offers its complete catalogue and the Naxos Music Library.
-In 2015, it launched a high-definition download and streaming service, ClassicsOnline HD•LL, with a catalogue drawn from a number of classical record labels.

-Distribution

-Naxos Global Logistics, based in Poing near Munich, was founded in 2008 to expand the services offered to its distributed labels, including manufacturing, marketing, and licensing.
+Naxos has an impressive roster of acclaimed award-winning artists who have recorded for the label, including Leonard Slatkin, Joann Falletta, Marin Alsop, Alexandre Tharaud, Jun Märkl, Boris Giltburg, Tianwa Yang, Gabriel Schwabe, Warren Lee, Ralph van Raat, Takako Nishizaki, Jeno Jando, Vasily Petrenko, Maria Kliegel etc.